MUDAL/Altera_FPGA_Projects/EP4CE6_Projects/P1_7_Segment/README.md

 - After compilation, click on ``Program Device(Open Programmer)``
 - When the Programmer window opens, load the demo project into the FPGA by clicking ``Start``

-To run the demo, you can use only the last two steps since the compilation and programming have already been done.
+To run the demo, you can just go straight to the programming step and skip the compilation since it has already been done.